I am an introvert. One of many introverts that struggle to fit into an extroverted society.

 If you suffer from jet lag AND, have to deal with crowds, and travelling companions things can take a turn for the worse.

 I find it hard to function if I am exhausted and let’s face it, travelling from Australia to Europe is a LONG HAUL flight, or in fact, a couple of long-haul flights.

-So if when I land I am faced with a travelling companion who wants to hit the ground running it is not going to work so well.
+So when I land, and I am faced with a travelling companion who wants to hit the ground running it is not going to work so well.

 Make sure you know yourself and how you handle jet lag.
 For me going to Europe is not a problem.
 Going to the USA is.
 So I know what I need to do when I arrive, and I also plan my itinerary accordingly.

 7. Don’t Share

 Consider having your own room.
 I know it will cost you more, but it may be your saving grace particularly if you are travelling with someone who has a different travelling style to you.

 Your own room allows you to have your own space to recharge and relax in.
 Or consider a larger room if you have to share.
 There is nothing worse than sharing a small room with someone you are not compatible with.